pallets/quart/docs/sync_code.rst

 .. note::

-   The run_in_executor function does not copy the current context, whereas the ensure_coroutine method does.
+   The run_in_executor function does not copy the current context, whereas the run_sync method does.
 It is for this reason that the latter is recommended.
 Without the copied context the ``request`` and other globals will not be accessible.